syncfusion-content/javascript-docs/js/Gantt/Editing.md

 # Editing

-The **Gantt** control provides built-in support to add, insert and update the task inside **Gantt**. **Gantt** provides three types of editing, they are:
+The Gantt control provides built-in support to add, insert and update the tasks.
+The following are the types of editing available in Gantt,

 * Cell Editing
 * Normal Editing
 * Taskbar Editing
 * Predecessor Editing

 ### Cell Editing

-Update the task details through grid cell editing by setting editMode as cellEditing.
+Update the task details through grid cell editing by setting editMode as `cellEditing`.

-The following code example shows you how to enable cellEditing in Gantt control.
+The following code example shows you how to enable `cellEditing` in Gantt control.

 {% highlight js %}

     $("#GanttContainer").ejGantt({
         //...